APF-R goes online as official plugin in Adobe Photoshop

 Please note: The images shown on this page are low-resolution GIF-images, which should only demonstrate the sharpening effects.
 Original images as .PSD files can be found on www.cedic.at/apfr.

-Sharpness is an impression that is perceived differently.
+Sharpness is an impression that is perceived differently by everybody.
 That is why the result is fine-tuned in the last step of the APF-R process.
 APF-R cannot be done with in a single, universal command, so we recommend a step-by-step approach.
 "Why this?" you may ask now.
-APF-R is a very flexible method that can be matched precisely to any fineness.
+APF-R is a very flexible method that can be matched precisely to any grade of detail.
 Each step is a procedure conceived by your experience with your own imaging system: if you match it perfectly, the final result will be superior.
 For daylight images, the first step is also one of the most important ones in the process.
-Each lens and camera behave differently - so different pictures do not always deliver the same accuracy and quality.
+Each lens and camera behave differently - so different pictures of the same object do not always deliver the same accuracy and quality.
 Therefore, APF-R can be precisely tuned to achieve the best sharpening and to retain the natural impression of the image.
 The result is a three-dimensional effect in the picture.

 Additional APF-R Information